potter-potter/telegram-chatbot-lambda-golang/README.md

 # telegram-chatbot-lambda-golang
-A simple Telegram built in Golang using AWS Lambda.
+A simple Telegram bot built in Golang using AWS Lambda.